Water vole survey techniques

 - An understanding of the threats to these species.

-- An understanding of and some practical experience in using the techniques involved in surveying for water voles.
+- An understanding of the techniques involved and what to look for when surveying for water voles.

 Is this course for me?

 This course is designed for people who are interested in finding out more about water voles - their habitat, life history and ecology.
-It is also for people who may want to volunteer on water vole surveys to find out more about techniques and methods used, or to find out more about ecology as a career.
+It is also for people who may want to volunteer or who work in the conservation sector, to find out more about water vole survey techniques and the methods used.

 When and where?